patriciagilbon/task-analytics-engineer/README.md

 - `staging`: Contains a view from the raw data.
 Making only renaming if necessary or conversion to the correct datatype.
 - `intermediate`: Contains working tables that remove complexity to the marts.
 They are not supposed to be requested.
 Materialized as ephemeral.
 - `marts`: Contain the data to support a business unit.
 Materialized as tables.
-- `utilities`: Contains table that can serve other joins and aggregations.
+- `utilities`: This table supports other joins and aggregations.
+In this project, it includes the exchange_rate_daily table, which stores the latest exchange rate for each country on a given day, derived from the rates array in the transactions table.

 | tables       | prefix |
 | ------------ | ------ |